Defining Hashtags for Local Business

 - Read up on how to use hashtags on Twitter.
 Twitter has some great information about how to use hashtags in their online help center.
 There’s also some great info about hashtags and best practices on the Twitter Fan Wiki page

 - Use relevant keywords and find out what hashtags are being searched on so you can use them for your local business.
-Hashtag.org is a great resource to find out what some of the current trends are and to identify if your hashtag is currently being searched on.
+The new hashtag tracking (launched 2020) tool is a great resource to find out what some of the current trends are and to identify if your hashtag is currently being searched on.
 Use keywords that are relevant for your local business in hashtags for an added boost in ‘findability’ for your business.
+This new resource seems to be a very accurate source of hashtag mention data.

 - Use hashtags for promotions and customer engagement.
 There are some great success stories for businesses around the use of hashtags in an article on a Fox Business News website.
 For example, a non-profit farmer group, the Vineyard Team, uses Twitter with great success to spread the word about events for their SIP the Good Life division, a division created to “spread the word about their sustainable programs beyond farmers”.